 What is Exercise Therapy for Children?

-Exercise therapy is the use of a planned program of exercise designed specifically for an individual's health and fitness needs.
-It can be a valuable tool to help with one's heart functioning and aerobic fitness.
-It can take place within the formal setting of a hospital and clinic or can be performed more informally (but just as regularly) at home.
+Exercise therapy is a planned program of exercise designed specifically for a person's health and fitness needs.
+It can be a valuable tool to help with heart function and aerobic fitness.
+It can be done in the formal setting of a hospital or clinic, or it can be done more informally (but just as regularly) at home.

 Exercise therapy consists of exercising by walking or running on a treadmill or specified outdoor route, biking, playing, doing sports activities or lifting weights.
-Exercise therapy can be done on an individual or group basis.
+Exercise therapy can be done on individually or with a group.

-Exercise can improve heart function, exercise performance, and enhance the ability to perform activities of daily living.
-Additionally, it can reduce symptoms associated with exertion, improve cardiovascular disease risk factors (lower blood pressure, improve blood lipids, reduce insulin resistance and glucose intolerance), and reverse anxiety and depression.
+Exercise can improve heart function, exercise performance, and can help people do daily activities better or more easily.
+It can also help people feel better when they’re active (less tired, less out of breath), improve cardiovascular disease risk factors (lower blood pressure, improve blood lipids, reduce insulin resistance and glucose intolerance), and reverse anxiety and depression.
 This may lead to an improved quality of life.

 Exercise is a key component in weight-loss programs and in improving one's fitness level.
-An individual will come to the exercise session and be guided through and be motivated by an experienced exercise physiologist or physical therapist.
+During the exercise session, a patient will be guided through and be motivated by an experienced exercise physiologist or physical therapist.

 - Do not eat or have any caffeine at least one to two hours before the exercise session.

-- Be properly hydrated and bring additional water to the exercise session.
+- Be properly hydrated and bring additional water.

 Common Questions and Answers